Museums & Libraries

-Selectaglaze secondary glazing set 100-150mm from the primary window and fitted with standard glass can substantially reduce noise levels by 42 - 45dB and even higher levels if thicker glass is introduced.
+Peace and quietVisitors to museums, archives and libraries expect peace and quiet for reading, viewing and/or research.
+Selectaglaze secondary glazing set 100-150mm from the primary window and fitted with standard glass can reduce noise levels by 42-45dB.
+This can be further reduced if thicker glass is used.